mdarif6/quiz-app-mini/README.md

 ![Logo](/src/assets/images/logo1.PNG)

   <h1>Simple Mind</h1>
-    <p>Do you know IT Basics? <a href="https://sm-quiz.netlify.app/">Simple Mind</a> is for you!
+    <p>Do you know IT Fundamentals? <a href="https://sm-quiz.netlify.app/">Simple Mind</a> is for you!
 It is a Quiz App by which you can test your knowledge on IT basics and OS 365.</p>
  </div>

 ## How to run the app locally?